Pietracoops/DeepRLProj/README.md

 load_pyrobot_env
 ```

+NOTE if it doesn't work and you get a A LIBGL segmentation fault, that is because you need to follow the xlaunch setup written above and disable the native gl stuff.

 # Massimo's Ubuntu installation for the actual robot manipulation
 First you will need to run the following commands to install the robotics libaries